-In 2020, the CBO issued various guidelines to address the ongoing stress in the economic environment.
-These guidelines include offering deferrals on loans to corporate and retail customers who are affected by the COVID-19 pandemic.
-The deferral period at present is up to 31 March 2021.
+In 2020, the CBO issued various guidelines to address the ongoing stress in the economic environment caused by the COVID-19 pandemic and the restrictions put in place to combat it.
+These guidelines included offering deferrals on loans to corporate and retail customers who were affected by the COVID-19 pandemic.
+The deferral period ended on 30 September 2021.
 The CBO also emphasised that banks should offer restructuring of facilities in order to defer customer cash flows to a future date thereby enabling businesses to recover from their current situation.
-However, these deferrals are expected to impact the banking sector in Oman as the cash inflows become prolonged, with no change in obligatory cash outflows, resulting in mismatches.

-In order to ease the cash flow mismatch, the CBO relaxed certain regulatory ratios, which include:
+In order to ease the cash flow mismatch from cash inflows in respect of deferred loans becoming prolonged with no change in obligatory cash outflows, the CBO relaxed certain regulatory ratios, including:

-- increase in lending ratio requirements from 87.5 per cent. to 92.5 per cent.; - reduction in LCR requirement to 70 per cent.; - reduction in CAR requirement from 13.5 per cent. to 12.25 per cent.; - reduction in repo rate to 50 bps; and - increase in investment limit in Oman Government development bonds from 45 per cent. to 50 per cent.
+- an increase in lending ratio requirements from 87.5 per cent. to 92.5 per cent. (which remains in force); - a reduction in LCR requirement to 70 per cent. although this ended in March 2021 and, in accordance with the CBO circular dated 15 March 2021, in the case of a genuine liquidity stress being faced by a bank, the CBO may consider allowing, on a case-by-case basis, the bank concerned to temporarily operate below the minimum LCR requirement of 100%, but not less than a minimum LCR of 75%; - a reduction in the capital adequacy requirement from 13.5 per cent. to 12.25 per cent. (which remains in force); - a reduction in the repo rate to 0.5 per cent.; and - an increase in the investment limit in Oman Government development bonds from 45 per cent. to 50 per cent and then to 60% (55% in RO and 5% in USD).